The Best Free Things to do in Tampa Bay

 Compared to super touristy beaches like Clearwater and St. Pete, this beach charms with a quaint local vibe.
 The town itself is so laid-back and relaxed with an attractive absence of big chains/commercialization.

 *Free parking along Gulf Blvd in Indian Shores, FL.
-Or park for just a dollar an hour at Tiki Gardens (19601 Gulf Blvd).
+Or park for just a $2.50 per hour at Tiki Gardens (19601 Gulf Blvd).

 Alligator watch at John Chestnut Park